apify/crawlee/README.md

                 <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#module-Apify-launchPuppeteer"><code>Apify.launchPuppeteer()</code></a>
                 function.
-But having this setting in an environment variable allows you to develop the crawler locally in headful mode to simplify the debugging, and only run the crawler in headless mode once you deploy it to the cloud.
+But having this setting in an environment variable allows you to develop the crawler locally in headful mode to simplify the debugging, and only run the crawler in headless mode once you deploy it to the Apify Cloud.
-                By default, the the browsers are launched in headful mode, i.e. with windows.
+                By default, the browsers are launched in headful mode, i.e. with windows.
               </td>
           </tr>
           <tr>